 - Hypotonia or weak muscles

 - Rashes on skin both red or patchy ones

 Guidelines for Healthy Lifestyle

 Similarly, Vitamin B7 is very important for us in our daily life.
-Following are some healthy benefits of Biotin:
+Following are some health benefits of Biotin:

 - Strengthen hair and nails: Biotin helps and improves the strength and durability of hair and nails.
 Biotin deficiency can cause hair loss, thicken nail cuticles, and prevents nail breakage.